-The Spotlight Initiative will accelerate Timor-Leste's progress toward reaching its targets under the 2030 Agenda, particularly SDG 5 on Gender Equality, but also SDG 3 “Health and Well-Being”, SDG.
-4 “Quality Education”, SDG 8 “Promote inclusive and sustainable economic growth, employment and decent work for all”, SDG 10 “Reduced Inequalities”, SDG 11 “Sustainable Cities and Communities”, SDG 16 “Peace, Justice and Strong Institutions”, and SDG 17 on “Partnerships”
+The Spotlight Initiative accelerates Timor-Leste's progress toward reaching its targets under the 2030 Agenda, particularly SDG 5 on Gender Equality, but also SDG 3 “Health and Well-Being”, SDG.
+4 “Quality Education”, SDG 8 “Promote inclusive and sustainable economic growth, employment and decent work for all”, SDG 10 “Reduced Inequalities”, SDG 11 “Sustainable Cities and Communities”, SDG 16 “Peace, Justice and Strong Institutions”, and SDG 17 on “Partnerships”.

-The programme aims at strengthening and widening partnerships and solidarity across civil society, government, media, private sector and development partners.
-The Initiative will empower individuals, equip institutions at national, sub-national and community levels with the policies, systems and mechanisms to prevent and respond to VAWG, and encourage the public to challenge harmful gender norms.
-Using innovative approaches, the SI will build a social movement of diverse advocates and agents of change for gender equality and social inclusion.
+The programme aims to strengthen and increase partnerships and solidarity across civil society, government, media, private sector and development partners.
+The Initiative empowers individuals, equips institutions at national, sub-national and community levels with the policies, systems and mechanisms to prevent and respond to violence against women and girls (VAWG), and encourages the public to challenge harmful gender norms.
+Using innovative approaches, the Initiative builds a social movement of diverse advocates and agents of change for gender equality and social inclusion.

 Total cost: $15,926,340 | Direct beneficiaries: 341,231 | Indirect beneficiaries: 1,183,643

-Whole-school Approaches The investment in whole-school interventions uses an evidence-based approach to create change on gender norms for the future generation.
-The SI will cover inschool and extra-curricular programming from basic through secondary education, involving students, parents, teachers, school administrators and mechanisms such as Student Councils as channels for promoting lasting change.
+The investment in whole-school interventions uses an evidence-based approach to create change on gender norms for the future generation.
+The Initiative covers in-school and extra-curricular programming from basic through secondary education, involving students, parents, teachers, school administrators and mechanisms such as Student Councils as channels for promoting lasting change.

-Sustainable CSO Solutions The SI will support a VAWG Conference to raise the visibility of local expertise and good practices and promote collaboration among groups.
-Partnership with women’s funds for developing the organizational capacities of women’s groups and CSOs on EVAWG will contribute to new approaches to diversify funds and empower Timorese CSOs to lead the development of EVAWG initiatives and "walk the talk" for transformative change.
+The Initiative supports a VAWG Conference to raise the visibility of local expertise and good practices and promote collaboration among groups.
+Partnerships with women’s funds for developing the organizational capacities of women’s groups and civil society organziations (CSOs) contributes to new approach that diversifies funds and empowers Timorese CSOs.
+These CSOs lead the development of ending violence against women and girls (EVAWG) initiatives and "walk the talk" for transformative change.